A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: A Bidirectional Decoding Framework

 Finally, we define a simple loss $\mathcal{L}_{xH}(\theta)$ that averages the cross-entropy loss for the token probabilities (based on the next token in $\bry$ or $\bly$) and join probabilities (based on whether the given prefix and suffix complete $\by$):

 \begingroup \allowdisplaybreaks \begin{small} \end{small}\endgroup

 where $Q_{ij}$ is defined as in Equation \ref{eq:1}.

-Due to the size of $\mathcal{S}$, this loss takes $O(|\by|^2)$ time to train (assuming all local probabilities take $O(1)$ time to compute).
-Given that a typical unidirectional model takes $O(|\by|)$ time to train, we also propose an $O(|\by|)$ approach that involves sampling from $\mathcal{S}$; this is presented in Appendix \ref{sec:randpath}.
+Due to the size of $\mathcal{S}$, this loss takes $O(|\by|^2)$ time to train. \footnote{This assumes that local probabilities take $O(1)$ time to compute, which is not the case for most neural architectures; however, this section is about the runtime of the training algorithms without regard to model architecture.} Given that a typical unidirectional model takes $O(|\by|)$ time to train, we also propose an $O(|\by|)$ approach that involves sampling from $\mathcal{S}$; this is presented in Appendix \ref{sec:randpath}.

 An alternative is to train with Maximum Marginal Likelihood (MML) \cite{guu-etal-2017-language, min-etal-2019-discrete}, which learns the order probabilities via marginalization.
 This is more principled because it directly optimizes $P(\by\mid \bx)$, the quantity of interest.
-The loss is given by $\mathcal{L}_{MML}(\theta)=-\log P(\by| \bx; \theta )$, which is calculated with the dynamic programming algorithm described in Section \ref{sec:linf}.\footnote{ Appendix \ref{sec:temper} describes how to train this loss in practice.} Learning the order probabilities enables the model to assign higher probability mass to orderings it prefers and ignore paths it finds unhelpful.
+The loss is given by $\mathcal{L}_{MML}(\theta)=-\log P(\by| \bx; \theta )$, which is calculated with the dynamic programming algorithm described in \S\ref{sec:linf}.\footnote{ Appendix \ref{sec:temper} describes how to train this loss in practice.} Learning the order probabilities enables the model to assign higher probability mass to orderings it prefers and ignore paths it finds unhelpful.

 This loss also requires $O(|\by|^2)$ time to train.